slott56/Stingray-Reader/source/protobuf.rst

             return "{0}({1})".format( self.name_, self.fields )
         def __getitem__( self, index ):
             return self.fields.get(index,[])

+..  py:method::  Message.parse_protobuf_iter( message_bytes )

     An iterative parser for the top-level (name, value) pairs in the protobuf stream.
     This yields all of the pairs that are parsed.
+This a static method which builds message instances.

 ::